EstherPlomp/TNW-Tracking/abstract-OSF.md

 14:55 - 15:40
 Max 30 participants (capped by organisation)

-~ 20 minutes case studies
+~ 15 minutes case studies
 Meron
 Esther
 Other examples? -> add post-its to the example sheet? flyer and forms? (flyer also allows for input from other people at the festival!)
 Announce intent to write blogpost for eScience center website

 ~ 30 minutes discussion (smaller groups that can each discuss a question for a while - move to a different one after a while + have a facilitator per question + summary at the end)
-- Should we track research objects?
-And if we do, what would you use this for?
+- Should we track research objects (what are the disadvantages?)?
 - In what way would tracking of research objects nurture a culture of sharing research outputs?
-- In accordance with the FAIR principles?, or do we need other tools?
-- What are the disadvantages of tracking research objects?
-- What (existing) technological infrastructure would be needed to effectively track research objects?
+- What (existing) technological infrastructure would be needed to effectively track research objects? (will this follow the FAIR principles?
+Do we need other tools?)
 - How can we balance quantitative and qualitative metrics in the evaluation of research objects?
-- How can tracking research objects promote equity and inclusion within the research community?
+- What would you use research object tracking for?
+How can tracking research objects promote equity and inclusion within the research community?
 - Question from audience?

 ~ 10 min recap